RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Guided Rule Modify Fraud Automated True]({% image_path business-central-guided-rule-modify-fraud-automated-true.png %}){:width="600px"}

-4. To validate that everything is correct, click on the _Validate_ button on the right and you should see a green "Item successfully validated!" message.
+4. To validate that everything is correct, click on the _Validate_ button on the top navigation bar and you should see a green "Item successfully validated!" message.
 Next, click on _Save_ to save the rule.

     ![Business Central Guided Rule Validate]({% image_path business-central-guided-rule-validate.png %}){:width="600px"}